Last Modified: October 30, 2023 | Published: August 28, 2022

 A. Pediatrician.
 If your child is suspected of having a disability or psychological disorder, and you think you can get a diagnosis, go ahead and start the process.
 If you are ready to pursue a diagnosis for your child, one place to start is with your pediatrician.
 Come prepared and describe your concerns clearly.
 To enable that process, you can complete an assessment on https://app.cadey.co and share your results with your child’s doctor.

 B. Testing psychologist.
 Sometimes the pediatrician does not handle more psychologically related concerns or developmental disabilities.
 In that case, you will want to find a psychologist who does diagnostic assessments.
-To do this, you have a few options: 1) go into https://app.cadey.co and ask one of our psychologists for a referral in the chat 2) ask the school psychologist at your child’s school, or 3) search on psychologytoday.com
+To do this, you have a few options: 1) ask the school psychologist at your child’s school, or 2) search on psychologytoday.com

 C. No formal diagnosis.
 It may not be possible to get a diagnosis due to financial or time constraints.
 In that case, you can still request a 504 based on ‘evidence of an impairment.’
 Go through prior school records, teacher notes and emails, report cards, state testing results, and the like.
 Look for any evidence that your child is showing signs of an impairment.
 This impairment must be significantly limiting their ability to take part in the classroom.
 You can gather evidence and a report of your child’s challenges at https://app.cadey.co and use that for your meeting with the school.
 This path can be a tad rockier.
 But, it can work well if you and the school team share considerable concerns about your child’s learning difficulties.